gemini-testing/html-reporter/README.md

 # html-reporter

 Plugin for [hermione](https://github.com/gemini-testing/hermione) which is intended to aggregate the results of tests running into html report.
+Test result is saved to the [SQLite](https://www.sqlite.org/index.html) database.
+It means that you can't open local report by 'file://' protocol.
+Use gui mode - `npx hermione gui` or start a local server - `npx http-server -p 8080` at terminal from folder where report placed and open page `http://localhost:8080` at browser.

 You can read more about hermione plugins [here](https://github.com/gemini-testing/hermione#plugins).